 Partner, New York

 Emil Arca is a partner in the New York office of Hogan Lovells.
-He represents underwriters, placement agents, issuers, investors, lenders, borrowers, insurers, and other parties in a wide variety of types of structured finance, debt capital markets, project bond, banking and restructuring transactions in the United States and internationally, particularly in emerging markets.
-These transactions have originated in about 21 countries, have involved financial institutions and companies in diverse industries, and many have been the first of their type involving the particular structure, asset type or country.
-In the period since 2001, seven of these transactions have been recognized by financial industry publications with 16 awards, including recognition in the Financial Times' 2012 U.S. Innovative Lawyers awards and "Latin American Deal of the Year" (2010) from Euromoney.
+He represents underwriters, placement agents issuers investors, lenders, borrowers, insurers, and other parties in a wide variety of types of structured finance, debt capital markets, project bond, banking and restructuring transactions in the United States and internationally, particularly in emerging markets.
+These transactions have originated in about 21 countries have involved financial institutions and companies in diverse industries, and many have been the first of their type involving the particular structure, asset type or country.
+In the period since 2001, eight of these transactions have been recognized by financial industry publications with 18 awards, including "Financing Innovation of the Year" and "Structured Finance Deal of the Year" (2014) from LatinFinance, recognition in the Financial Times' 2012 U.S. Innovative Lawyers awards and "Latin American Deal of the Year" (2010) from Euromoney.

 Debt capital markets transactions in emerging markets he has worked on include investment grade and high yield bonds, perpetual securities, subordinated debt, and commercial paper programs.